-- D.(2)(d) Service by mail.
-Service by mail, when required or allowed by this rule, shall be made by mailing a true copy of the summons and a true copy of the complaint to the defendant by certified or registered mail, return receipt requested.
-For the purpose of computing any period of time prescribed or allowed by these rules, service by mail shall be complete [when the registered or certified mail is delivered and the return receipt signed or when acceptance is refused] three days after such mailing if the address to which it was mailed is within this state and seven days after mailing if the address to which it is mailed is outside this state. - D.(3)(b) [Corporations; limited partnerships; unincorporated associations subject to suit under common name] Corporations and limited partnerships.
-Upon a domestic or foreign corporation [,] or limited partnership [, or other unincorporated association which is subject to suit under a common name]; - D.(3)(b)(i) Primary service method.
+- D.(3)(b) [Corporations; limited partnerships; unincorporated associations subject to suit under common name] Corporations and limited partnerships.
+Upon a domestic or foreign corporation [,] or limited partnership [, or other unincorporated association which is subject to suit under a common name]: - D.(3)(b)(i) Primary service method.
 By personal service or office service upon a registered agent, officer, director, general partner, or managing agent of the corporation[,] or limited partnership, [or association] or by personal service upon any clerk on duty in the office of a registered agent. - D.(3)(b)(ii) Alternatives.
-If a registered agent, officer, director, general partner, or managing agent cannot be found in the county where the action is filed, the summons may be served: by substituted service upon such registered agent, officer, director, general partner, or managing agent; or by personal service on any clerk or agent of the corporation[,] or limited partnership[, or association] who may be found in the county where the action is filed; or by mailing a copy of the summons and complaint to the last registered office of the corporation[,] or limited partnership[, or association], if any, as shown by the records on file in the office of the Corporation Commissioner or, if the corporation[,] or limited partnership[, or association] is not authorized to transact business in this state at the time of the transaction, event, or occurrence upon which the action is based occurred, to the principal office or place of business of the corporation[,] or limited partnership[, or association], and in any case to any address the use of which the plaintiff knows or, on the basis of reasonable inquiry, has reason to believe is most likely to result in actual notice.
+If a registered agent, officer, director, general partner, or managing agent cannot be found in the county where the action is filed, the summons may be served: by substituted service upon such registered agent, officer, director, general partner, or managing agent; or by personal service on any clerk or agent of the corporation[,] or limited partnership[, or association] who may be found in the county where the action is filed; or by mailing a copy of the summons and complaint to the office of the registered agent or to the last registered office of the corporation[,] or limited partnership[, or association], if any, as shown by the records on file in the office of the Corporation Commissioner or, if the corporation[,] or limited partnership[, or association] is not authorized to transact business in this state at the time of the transaction, event, or occurrence upon which the action is based occurred, to the principal office or place of business of the corporation[,] or limited partnership[, or association], and in any case to any address the use of which the plaintiff knows or, on the basis of reasonable inquiry, has reason to believe is most likely to result in actual notice.

 - D.(3)(e) General partnerships.
-Upon any general partnership by personal service upon a partner or any agent authorized by appointment or law to receive service of summons for the partnership. - D.(3)(f) Other unincorporated association subject to suit under a common name.
-Upon any other unincorporated association subject to suit under a common name by personal service upon an officer, managing agent, or agent authorized by appointment or law to receive service of summons for the unincorporated association.

-- D.(3)(g) Vessel owners and charterers.
-Upon any foreign

-steamship company or steamship charterer, by personal service upon any agent authorized by such company or charterer to solicit cargo or passengers for transportation to or from ports in the State of Oregon or ports in the State of Washington on that portion of the Columbia River forming a common boundary with
+Upon any general partnership by personal service upon a partner or any agent authorized by appointment or law to receive service of summons for the partnership. - o.(3)(f) Other unincorporated association subject to suit under a common name.
+Upon any other unincorporated association subject to suit under a common name by personal service upon an officer, managing agent, or agent authorized by appointment or law to receive service of summons for the unincorporated association. - D.(3)(g) Vessel owners and charterers.
+Upon any foreign steamship owner or steamship charterer, by personal service upon a vessel master in such owner's or charterer's employment or any agent authorized by such owner or charterer to provide services to a vessel calling at a port in the State of Oregon, or a port in the State of Washington on that portion of the Columbia River forming a common boundary with Oregon. - [D.(6)(g) Completion of service.
+For the purpose of computing any period of time prescribed or allowed by these rules service by publication shall be complete at the date of the last publication.]